rjabdurrahman/thisiswcag/README.md

 - Audio/Video

 ### Using the tests
-Each test is written in a way which is clear to understand and straightforward to apply to web content, i.e. accessibility guidance for font sizing:
+Each test is written in a way which is clear to understand and straightforward to apply to web content.
+Accessibility guidance for font sizing:
 - `text smaller than 18.6px and bold has a minimum contrast ratio of 4.5:1 with the background colour`
 - `text at least 18.6px and bold has a minimum contrast ratio of 3:1 with the background colour`
 - `text smaller than 24px and not bold has a minimum contrast ratio of 4.5:1 with the background colour`